lowRISC/lowrisc-site/content/docs/debug-v0.3/fpga.md

 We still keep the option to build a fully standalone implementation that does not rely on a debugger.

-You need two download two files:
+You need to download two files:

  * [nexys4ddr_fpga_standalone.bit](https://github.com/lowRISC/lowrisc-chip/releases/download/v0.3/nexys4ddr_fpga_standalone.bit):
    FPGA bitstream